myles-trimble/myles-trimble.github.io/_posts/2026-02-12-enhancing-targeting-accuracy.md

 ```
 <br>
-That code gives us the below plot - which visualises the results!
+That code gives us the below plot which visualises the results.

 <br>
 ![alt text](/img/posts/clf-tree-max-depth-plot.png "Decision Tree Max Depth Plot")

 <br>
-In the plot we can see that the *maximum* F1-Score on the test set is found when applying a *max_depth* value of 9 which takes our F1-Score up to 0.925
+In the plot we can see that the *maximum* F1-Score on the test set is found when applying a *max_depth* value of 9 which takes our F1-Score up to 0.925.

 ___
 <br>